bertbesser/dvc-deps-management/blog-article.md

 ### Setup
 The working environment given in section [Creating the playground](#createplayground) should also be used to follow along interactively with the commands presented in this section.
-If you did not create your own playground project, when setting up the environment, you can ignore all steps regarding `scripts/walkthrough_extended.sh`.
+If you did not create your own playground project when setting up the environment, you can ignore all steps regarding `scripts/walkthrough_extended.sh`.

 All commands discussed from here on are also available in `/home/dvc/scripts/deps_management.sh` in the working environment.